“There is no such thing as bad weather; just inappropriate clothing.”

 - electric tooth brushes – we’re trying to “unplug”

 NO PHONE ZONE. phones distract and take away from the kinds of experiences we hope you’re wanting to have when you come here.
 We ask that all participants -except leaders- refrain from using cell phones for anything but pictures/videos.
-99% of volunteers have been able to set this limit for themselves but, as in our current economic system, there’s always that 1%, thus the rule.
 Getting a signal in the hollers and on country roads is spotty anyway.
 All loved ones should be told you will not be able to be reached by cell.
 In case of an emergency at home, they can call our land line – 304-927-5798.
 Messages are retrieved several times a day and will be given to you as soon as possible.
 If you are involved in an emergency or accident here, your leaders or I will use the emergency contact number listed on your form to alert folks at home.
 So, be sure to turn that in before your departure.

 NO ACCIDENTS ALLOWED.
-In our 16 years, we’ve never had an accident on a work project, only 4 mishaps during ‘fun’ times, but let’s not have YOU add to them.
+In almost 2 decades, we’ve never had an accident on a work project, only mishaps during ‘fun’ times, but let’s not have YOU add to them.
 Please try to avoid getting hurt at all costs or at least don’t make any accidents worse if you can help it!
-As you’ll see below, we had ZERO until the Great Recession of 2009.
-Coincidence?
-I think not.
-During that time, many Americans were out of work leaving a shortage of angels to protect the rest of us.
-We are just now starting to bounce back from that, and our average rate of accidents per year is finally improving.

 - 2000-2008 – ZERO

-- 2009 – A junior from University of Cincinnati ran as fast as he could down a steep hill in the woods, tripped, fell, and landed on a strand of old, rusty barbed wire.
+- 2009 – A student ran as fast as he could down a steep hill in the woods, tripped, fell, and landed on a strand of old, rusty barbed wire.
 Suffered scrape and puncture wound on his BUTT, spent long, uncomfortable hours sitting in hospital Emergency waiting room, received Tetanus shot and endured ruthless teasing by his friends and embarrassment.

-- 2010 – A junior from St. Peter’s University had seizure during final banquet dinner.
+- 2010 – A student had seizure during final banquet dinner.
 EMS was called to the house.
 The girl was fine and admitted to not having brought her medication.
 She didn’t think she would need it.

-- 2011 – While wearing thin, canvas tennis shoes, a senior from Xavier University joined her friends in exploring the inside of an old, abandoned, dilapidated house and stepped on a rusty nail that went straight through the sole and into the ball of her foot.
+- 2011 – While wearing thin, canvas tennis shoes, a student joined her friends in exploring the inside of an old, abandoned, dilapidated house and stepped on a rusty nail that went straight through the sole and into the ball of her foot.
 Suffered puncture wound, long hours in hospital Emergency waiting room, and a Tetanus shot.
 Missed ‘movie night’ with the group.

 - 2015 – ZERO